robbert-harms/MCT/README.rst

 Data reconstruction
 *******************
 This software contains various reconstruction methods that can be used to combine your channels into one (or more) volumes.
-Not all reconstruction methods may be applicable to your data, for example the STARC [1] method only works when dealing with fMRI data.
+Not all reconstruction methods may be applicable to your data, for example the STARC [1] method only works when working with fMRI data.

 Console
 =======